Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: An algorithm for computing degree-1 Vietoris-Rips persistent homology

-Let us look at the complexity of this part of the algorithm.
-At worse, we examine $O(n)$ points to check if they are in $\lune (yz)$.
-Since there will be at most $O(n)$ points in $\lune ( \langle yz \rangle)$, constructing the Delaunay triangulation will take $O(n\log (n))$ time if $X \subset \mathbb{R}^2$ and take $O(n^2)$ time if $ X \subset \mathbb{R}^3$.
-The union-find algorithm takes $O(n \alpha (n))$ for $X \subset \mathbb{R}^2$ and will take $O(n^2 \alpha (n))$ for $X \subset \mathbb{R}^3$.
-Recall that $\alpha$ is the inverse Ackermann function, which for all intents and purposes, may be treated as a constant.
-Thus, for a given $1$-simplex the complexity of finding the connected components of its lune is bounded by $O(n^3)$.
-Although this is very much a worst case complexity it is rather high and applies to \emph{each} $1$-simplex we analyse.
+We then find the number of connected components of $\lune (\langle yz \rangle)$.
+To do this, we perform union-find on the points of $\lune(\langle yz \rangle)$.
+This will require us to do up to $O(n^2)$ unions on up to $O(n)$ points meaning this step will have time complexity bounded by $O(n^2 \alpha (n))$.
+This worst case complexity is rather high and applies to \emph{each} $1$-simplex that is analysed.
 Thus it is worth some effort to speed up the analysis of lunes, especially since the overwhelming majority of $1$-simplices will have a lune with one connected component.
-To speed things up we conduct some preliminary tests based on Lemma~\ref{lens-lemma} which will guarantee that there is only one connected component in the lune.
+To speed things up we conduct some preliminary tests based on Lemma~\ref{lens-lemma} that will guarantee that there is only one connected component in the lune.

 For a given 1-simplex $\langle yz \rangle$ the first test we do is to check the ball of radius $\frac{1}{2}(2-\sqrt{3})r$ centred at the midpoint $(y+z)/2$.
 This is the ball circumscribed by the boundary of the region $\{x\in \mathbb{R}^D \;|\; \Angle (yxz) > \frac{5\pi}{6} \}$.
 Points of $X$ in this region are in $\lens(\langle yz \rangle)$ (Definition~\ref{lens}), and Lemma~\ref{lens-lemma} guarantees that $\lune(\langle yz \rangle)$ has a single connected component if $\lens(\langle yz \rangle) \neq \emptyset$.
 Listing points of $X$ that are in this ball is considerably faster than finding all points of $\lune(\langle yz \rangle)$, and can provide a significant short-cut.
 To define the lune function in this case, we simply take one of the points found within the ball, $x$ say, and form the 2-simplex $\langle xyz \rangle$.